What is EMODnet?

 Data on the intensity and spatial extent of human activities at sea.

-Data on salinity, temperature, waves, currents, sea-level, light attenuation, and FerryBoxes.
+Data on salinity, temperature, waves, winds, currents, sea-level, light attenuation, ice, river outflow, underwater noise.

 Data, maps and models on the spatial distribution and extent of seabed habitats and communities.